Photo by Julia Ruiz Pozuelo (licensed under CC-BY)

 Our World in Data

-www.OurWorldinData.org is a web publication that focusses on the large global problems including poverty, disease, hunger, climate change, war, existential risks, and inequality.
+OurWorldinData.org is a freely accessible online publication that focuses on the large global problems, including poverty, disease, hunger, climate change, war, existential risks, and inequality.
 The goal is to present the research and data we need to make progress against these problems.

 Often my team and I are taking a very long-term perspective to tell the social, economic, and environmental history of our world up to the present day – based on empirical data and visualized in interactive graphs and maps.

-The web publication shows how living standards around the world have changed and covers a wide range of topics: Trends in health, food provision, the growth and distribution of incomes, violence, rights, wars, education, environmental changes and many other aspects are empirically analyzed and visualized in this freely available web publication.
+The web publication shows how living standards around the world have changed and covers a wide range of topics: Trends in health, food provision, the growth and distribution of incomes, violence, rights, wars, education, environmental changes, and many other aspects are empirically analyzed and visualized in this freely available web publication.

 You find more information on the About page of Our World in Data.

-Chartbook of Economic Inequality
+The Chartbook of Economic Inequality

 The Chartbook of Economic Inequality covers 25 countries – often over the course of more than one hundred years.
-For each country a chart shows how different dimensions of economic inequality have changed over time.
+For each country, a chart shows how different dimensions of economic inequality have changed over time.

-SDG-Tracker
+The SDG-Tracker

 Published articles